 The tea also has a high vitamin C content [source], which helps fight sun damage and the signs of aging.
 Combine ¼ cup of cooled hibiscus tea with ¼ cup of witch hazel and swipe on after cleansing.
 You can also add ½ teaspoon of vitamin C powder.

 2. Tame oily skin: green tea face mist with witch hazel

 Contrary to popular belief, all skin types need a toner.
-This mist addresses hydration for oily skin without clogging, and tightens pores thanks to the witch hazel.
+And toners can be used in several forms; misting is a perfectly acceptable method to apply witch hazel.
+This mist addresses hydration for oily skin without clogging and tightens pores—thanks to the witch hazel.

-Combine ingredients in a 4 ounce spritz bottle.
-Shake before each use to combine.
+Combine ingredients in a 4-ounce spritz bottle.
+Shake to combine before each use.

 3. Wipe out breakouts: Toner cleansing pads with witch hazel